e11e77/Personalized-Meal-Recommendation/README.md

 This change was done due to the old dataset lacking nutritional information (such as proteint content, etc.).

 The dataset in current use is an extensive recipe dataset with crawled data from Food.com.
+It contains several files, however, the one of interest that is used for this application is ***recipes.csv*** the other files are not included.

-It holds over 500K recipes and is around 700 MB in size.
+The file holds over 500K recipes and is around 700 MB in size.
 Altogether there are 28 columns, containing categorical values and also missing values.
 Each recipe has a list of recipe ingredients in words as well as further metadata regarding the recipe.
 Additionally, the dataset contains search queries that return the recipe and tags assigned by the users to the recipe.